History of the nude in art: Theoretical Distinction: Nude vs Naked

 The nude as an artistic genre has been shaped not only by historical and cultural values but also by evolving theoretical interpretations, particularly regarding the distinctions between "nude" and "naked."
-While nude and naked are often conflated, they represent distinct concepts in art history.
+While "nude" and "naked" are often conflated, they represent distinct concepts in art history.
 British art historian Kenneth Clark in his book, The Nude: A Study in Ideal Form, argued that "to be naked is to be deprived of our clothes, and the word implies some of the embarrassment most of us feel in that condition.
 The word 'nude,' on the other hand, carries, in educated usage, no uncomfortable overtone."
 Clark asserted that "the nude is not the subject of art, but a form of art," suggesting that the human body becomes a "nude" when the artist idealizes and perfects its depiction, rather than simply reproducing it as seen in life.

 John Berger later critiqued this distinction in Ways of Seeing, arguing that "a naked body has to be seen as an object in order to become a nude."
 For Berger, the "nude" reflects a cultural framework that positions the body as an object of display and power dynamics, particularly in relation to gender.
 Frances Borzello expanded on these ideas in The Naked Nude, introducing the concept of the "naked nude," which combines vulnerability with aesthetic traditions.
 Some examples that illustrate a "naked nude" includes Chantal Joffe's, Alice Neel's and Lucian Freud's self-portraits; these works highlight the intersection of vulnerability and aesthetic tradition, showcasing the body as both personal and political.
 This redefinition emphasizes the body as a site for personal, political, and emotional expression, moving beyond traditional notions of idealized perfection.

 Prehistory

 Venus of Willendorf, Natural History Museum, Vienna (c.
 20,000 BC).

-Prehistoric art is the art developed from the Stone Age (Upper Paleolithic, Mesolithic and Neolithic) to the Metal Age, periods where the first manifestations that can be considered as artistic by humans appeared.
+Prehistoric art is the art developed from the Stone Age (Upper Paleolithic, Mesolithic, and Neolithic) to the Metal Age, periods where the first manifestations that can be considered artistic by humans appeared.
 In the Paleolithic (25,000– 8000 BC), humans hunted and lived in caves, producing cave paintings.
-In the Neolithic (6000– 3000 BC), humans developed agriculture which promoted increasingly complex societies where religion gained importance and the production of handicrafts began.
+In the Neolithic (6000– 3000 BC), humans developed agriculture, which promoted increasingly complex societies where religion gained importance, and the production of handicrafts began.
 In the Metal Age (3000–1000 BC), the first protohistoric civilizations emerged.